 The Kaleido-IP multiviewer must be configured with at least two IP addresses; one for the Management Network, and one for a Media Network, with the corresponding network mask and gateway settings, and a system name.
-The Kaleido-IP X320 model may require up to six IP addresses.
-In XAdmin and XEdit, a Kaleido-IP X120 or Kaleido-IP X320 with four network adapters is identified as Kaleido-IP-4, and a Kaleido-IP X120 or Kaleido-IP X320 with six network adapters is identified as Kaleido-IP-6.
+In practice, the Kaleido-IP requires up to six IP addresses depending on the number of installed network cards.
+In XAdmin and XEdit, a Kaleido-IP X240 with four network adapters is identified as Kaleido-IP-4, and a Kaleido-IP X240 with five or six network adapters is identified as Kaleido-IP-6.

 A client PC must have IP connectivity with the Management Network, to communicate with the multiviewer (see System Requirements for a Client PC, on page 47) so it can be configured with XEdit and XAdmin.
-You must also configure any Kaleido-RCP2 units you may have ordered (see Using a Kaleido-RCP2 with Default Settings, on page 75).
+You must also configure any Kaleido-RCP2 units you may have ordered (see Using a Kaleido-RCP2 with Default Settings, on page 74).